sandyMax974/boris_bike_challenge/README.md

 As a maintainer of the system,
-So that I can manage broken bikes and not disappoint users, I'd like vans to take broken bikes from docking stations and deliver them to garages to be fixed.
+So that I can manage broken bikes and not disappoint users, I'd like vans to take broken bikes from docking stations and deliver them to garages to be fixed √

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users,